Sidneys1/sidneys1.com/programming/_posts/2022-08-22-how-I-built-this-website.md

   We'll never run this rule manually (though you could with `make _site/`), but our `build` rule depends on this running, and so Make will automatically run it when needed.
 * `clean: ...`: Run `make clean` to invoke this rule - in our case, we just delete the `_site/` folder.

+## Modifying the Jekyll Configuration

+Jekyll configuration is stored in the `_config.yml` file at the root of our site.
+There are a couple things in here we'll want to adjust before we publish our site to the world wide web.
+First of course we'll want to set a few basics:

+* `title`: The name of your site (shown in the header).
+* `email`: A contact email address (shown in the footer).
+* `url`: This one is important - this sets the url used when clicking on absolute links to other pages within your site!
+* `baseurl`: Used in conjunction with `url`.
+The format used is `{url}{baseurl}/path/to/page.html`.
+If you're hosting nothing but Jekyll on your website, then leave this blank.

+And that's about it!
+We'll dig into configuration more when we talk about hosting on Tor and IPFS.

 ## Hosting